 I suggest you uncheck the Apply repairs automatically checkbox under Advanced, so that you can see the identified problem and then fix them.

 After you run the troubleshooter, you may see Reset OneDrive button.
 Selecting it will fix most problems.
 It will not OneDrive settings, but it will also resync all your files.
 You may also opt to send diagnostic data to Microsoft.
 If you need, you can also save a log file to your desktop that you can later provide to Microsoft support.

-Windows 10 users may reset OneDrive and see if that helps them.
+Windows 11/10 users may want to take a look at the Files On-Demand Troubleshooter or reset OneDrive and see if that helps them.